open-dynamic-robot-initiative/trifinger_cameras/doc/pylon.rst

 Set Device Name
 ===============

-The Pylon camera drivers in trifinger_cameras expect a unique "DeviceUserID" written to the camera to be able to identify it (especially important for the :cpp:class:`~trifinger_cameras::TriCameraDriver` where the three cameras need to be distinguished.
+The Pylon camera drivers in trifinger_cameras expect a unique device name ("DeviceUserID") written to the camera to be able to identify it (especially important for the :cpp:class:`~trifinger_cameras::TriCameraDriver` where the three cameras need to be distinguished.

+There are two ways to set the name:

-This ID can be set using using the :ref:`executable_pylon_write_device_user_id_to_camera` command that is included in the package.
+1. Using the :ref:`executable_pylon_write_device_user_id_to_camera` command that is included in the package.

-Once written, the "DeviceUserID" will be displayed by the PylonViewerApp (unfortunately it's not possible to modify it there).
+2. Via the "pylon Viewer" application that is shipped with the Pylon SDK 6 or later [1]_.
+The "Device User ID" can be modified in the "Device Control" category of the camera settings.

+Note that after setting a new name, the camera needs to be reset for the change to become active (either via the pylon Viewer app or by simply unplugging and plugging in again).

 For the TriFinger robots, we use the IDs "camera60", "camera180" and "camera300" based on their approximate angular position relative to the fingers, see